tm-blount/tb1224/README.md

 pieces of this demo.

-For the demo, it could be argued the Entity classes should be DTOs, since Entity classes are intended to be used for inserts, updates, etc, while DTOs are sufficient for reading.
+For the demo, it could be argued the Entity classes should be DTOs, since Entity classes are intended to be used for inserts, updates, etc., while DTOs are sufficient for reading.
 They are also easier to query, join, etc. However, they would not be useful for long in any significant application, so Entities were used.

+## 6. Swagger Improvements

+Swagger was re-added late to the demo and therefore niceties such as customizing the OpenAPI page, adding the models, etc. were not possible.
+While not entirely necessary, these are QoL improvements for the people who use the tool and would be on the list of things to improve, albeit at lower priority.